 Exception is an error that occurs in runtime and typically breaks normal execution flow.
 JetBrains Rider allows you to effectively debug application exceptions: you can explicitly tell the debugger to suspend the program execution when any unhandled exception or an exception of a particular type is thrown.
 JetBrains Rider stops the execution right after the exception occurs (before any exception handling is run) allowing you to examine program's stack frames.

 To debug an exception of a particular type, you should create a special exception breakpoint.
-Unlike line breakpoints, exception breakpoints are assigned not to a certain line of code, but to a certain exception type (e.g., in case of C#, it can be any type inherited from the
+Unlike line breakpoints, exception breakpoints are assigned not to a certain line of code, but to a certain exception type (for example, in case of C#, it can be any type inherited from the

 To add an exception breakpoint